 Do you currently use Customer Loyalty software?

-Customer loyalty software describes any computer or web-based tool used for tracking and strengthening customer value after the point of purchase — may include customer engagement software, advocate marketing software, loyalty programs, and gamification.
+Customer loyalty software describes any computer or web-based tool used for tracking and strengthening customer value after the point of purchase, and the category may include customer engagement software, advocate marketing software, loyalty programs, and gamification.

 The customer loyalty market is changing, both in form and in function.
-When one considers customer loyalty, chances are high that a loyalty card springs to mind.
-Further, it’s likely that a points-based system in which customers accrue credit for each purchase is also associated with loyalty.
-In such a system, customers can receive credit in an actual store or through online purchases.
-This credit acts as a secondary type of currency that can be redeemed for rewards, usually after a certain threshold has been reached.
+When you consider customer loyalty, you probably think of a loyalty card.
+Further, you think of a points-based system in which customers accrue credit for each purchase.
+In these systems, customers receive credit in a brick and mortar store or through online purchases.
+This credit acts as a secondary type of currency the customer redeems for rewards, usually after they reach a predefined number of points.

-For instance, a visitor who frequents a website to consume content may not be far enough down the sales funnel to make a purchase, meaning incentivizing that type of action would be a waste of resources.
-However, rewarding their consistent readership with an offer to download exclusive content, or with recognition via social media are both methods for keeping them engaged.
+For instance, a visitor who frequents a website to read a blog post may not be far enough down the sales funnel to make a purchase, so incentivizing a purchase would be a waste of resources.
+However, rewarding consistent readership with an offer to download exclusive content or with recognition via social media are both methods for keeping these customers engaged.
 This type of interaction turns the concept of purchase-based loyalty on its head, and changes the way businesses think about their customer relationships.

-In the Information Age, the buying process is more complex, and raising retention rates post purchase often requires more than sending coupons to past customers.
-Loyalty happens across a range of actions, often centered on the consumption of content.
+Today’s buying process is complex, and raising retention rates post purchase often requires more than sending coupons to past customers.
+Loyalty happens across a range of actions—often centered on the consumption of content.